-As in Section 3.11, consider a network graph of some kind, such as Web links.
+Consider a network graph of some kind, such as Web links.
 For any two vertices, say any two Web sites, we might be interested in mutual outlinks, i.e. outbound links that are common to two Web sites.
 The CUDA code below finds the mean number of mutual outlinks, among all pairs of sites in a set of Web sites.